 - People who are older or aging

 - People for whom English is a second language

 - People who are new to using the web

 - People who use the web infrequently

 - People who use mobile and smart devices

 Digital Accessibility Basics

-The following is the first portion of the Digital Accessibility Basics Training series required for all pdx.edu site editors.
+The following is the first portion of the Digital Accessibility Basics Training Series required for all pdx.edu site editors.
 This portion of the training, "Digital Accessibility: What and Why," provides a basic overview of why digital accessibility is so integral to equity and inclusion for people with disabilities.
-This and the remaining how-to portions of the training are available via the Digital Accessibility Training web page.
+This and the remaining how-to portions of the training are available via the Digital Accessibility Training Opportunities web page.